Steering Committee

 Giorgia Alù is Senior Lecturer in Italian Studies at the University of Sydney.
 Her research interests range from 19th-century Italian cultural history to comparative literature and visual studies.
 She is the author of Beyond the Traveller’s Gaze: Expatriate Ladies Writing in Sicily (1848-1910) (2008), and has published numerous articles on travel writing, women’s writing, the relationship between literature and photography, and 19th-century visual representations of Italy.
 She has co-edited Enlightening Encounters.
 Photography in Italian Literature (2015) and special issues of journals on the interrelation between words and the visual.
 She is completing a monograph on contemporary women’s writing, mobility and photography, and working on a study on photography, identities and ethics in Italy, 1860-1920.
 [October 2016-January 2017]

 Kate Willman recently completed her PhD in Italian Studies at the University of Warwick, under the supervision of Dr Jennifer Burns and Dr Fabio Camilletti.
 Her doctoral thesis analysed the recent literary phenomenon known as the New Italian Epic, a label that refers to a large corpus of hybrid texts that mix genres, styles and media.
 She argued that the New Italian Epic is an important stage in the development of the novel form in the 21st century.
-Before her PhD, she completed an MA in Comparative Literature at King's College London and a BA in French and Italian at the University of Bristol, where she also taught in the Italian Department during the academic year 2015-2016.
-She is currently developing a comparative project on 21st-century autofiction and, during her fellowship, she will focus particularly on autofiction by women writers.
+Before her PhD, she completed an MA in Comparative Literature at King's College London and a BA in French and Italian at the University of Bristol, where she also taught in the Italian Department during the academic year 2015-16.
+She is currently developing a comparative project on 21st-century autofiction and, during her Fellowship, she will focus particularly on autofiction by women writers.

 2015-2016

-Tegan Zimmerman (PhD, Comparative Literature, University of Alberta) is College Professor of Women’s Studies and English at Okanagan College for the 2015-2016 academic year.
+Tegan Zimmerman (PhD, Comparative Literature, University of Alberta) is College Professor of Women’s Studies and English at Okanagan College for the 2015-16 academic year.
 Her work focuses on contemporary women’s historical novels, especially those from the Caribbean, and on contemporary gender theory.
-Zimmerman is the Canadian Liaison Officer for the Comparative Gender Studies Committee (an official committee of the International Comparative Literature Association), and she has published articles in Gender Forum, the Journal of Feminist Studies, and Simone de Beauvoir Studies.
+Zimmerman is the Canadian Liaison Officer for the Comparative Gender Studies Committee (an official committee of the International Comparative Literature Association), and has published articles in Gender Forum, the Journal of Feminist Studies, and Simone de Beauvoir Studies.
 Her article “Feminism and Marxism: Revisiting Irigaray’s Essay ‘Women on the Market’ in a Postfeminist Era” is forthcoming in Women’s Studies: An Interdisciplinary Journal.
 Her dissertation Writing Back Through Our Mothers: A Transnational Feminist Study on the Woman’s Historical Novel was published by Lit-Verlag in 2014.
 During her Fellowship she will work on her new monograph, provisionally entitled Matria Redux: Caribbean Women’s Historical Fiction [May-June 2016].

 2014-2015

 Dr Natalie Edwards is Senior Lecturer in French Studies at the University of Adelaide.
 Her research concentrates on late 20th- and early 21st-century French women’s writing, feminist theory, autobiography and visual studies.
-Among her publications are Shifting Subjects: Plural Subjectivity in Contemporary Women’s Autobiography and Textual and Visual Selves: Photography, Film and Comic Art in French Autobiography (edited with Amy Hubbell and Ann Miller).
+Among her publications are Shifting Subjects: Plural Subjectivity in Contemporary Women’s Autobiography and Textual and Visual Selves: Photography, Film and Comic Art in French Autobiography (edited with Amy Hubbell and Ann Miller, 2011).
 During her stay at the Centre for the Study of Contemporary Women's Writing, she will be completing a manuscript entitled Voicing Voluntary Childlessness: Narratives of Non-Mothering in Contemporary France.
 [January-February 2015]

 Claudia Karagoz is an Associate Professor of Italian and Women’s and Gender Studies, and a member of the Core Faculty staff at the Center for Intercultural Studies at Saint Louis University.
 Her research interests include contemporary Italian women’s writing, photography, and film, motherhood studies, and Sicilian culture.
 She has co-edited a volume on Sicily and the Mediterranean (forthcoming 2015), and published articles and book chapters on Italian women writers, filmmakers and photographers such as Rosetta Loy, Elsa Morante, Francesca Comencini, and Letizia Battaglia.
 During her stay at the Centre for the Study of Contemporary Women’s Writing she will be working on a book project entitled Demeter’s Journey: Mothers and Daughters in Contemporary Italian Women’s Writing and Cinema.
 [February-April 2015]

 Elsa Laflamme teaches French and literature at the Collège Gérald-Godin, a post-secondary institution in Montréal, Canada.
 In 2013, she completed her PhD in French Literature at the Université de Montréal.
 Entitled ‘Récit de l’événement et événement du récit chez Annie Ernaux, Hélène Cixous et Maurice Blanchot’, her thesis was conducted under the impulse of both Jacques Derrida’s thought and that of psychoanalysis, focusing on the events in the making in Ernaux, Cixous and Blanchot’s writings.
 She is now working on a book proposal to publish her thesis.
-Her article ‘Vision spectrale du génie: Jacques Derrida, Hélène Cixous et le génie’ is forthcoming in 2015 in Esprit créateur.
+Her article ‘Hélène Cixous et le génie’ spectral' will appear in Esprit créateur (2015).
 During her stay at the Centre for the Study on Contemporary Women’s Writing, she will concentrate her research on her post-doctoral project entitled ‘Hélène Cixous’ Monsters: Propositions for an Ethics of/at the Limits’.
 She regularly contributes to Spirale, a Canadian journal dedicated to arts and humanities.
 [September 2014-June 2015]

 2013-2014

-Michela Baldo is a Visiting Fellow at the Centre for the Study of Contemporary Women's Writing at the Institute (CCWW).
+Michela Baldo is a Visiting Fellow at the Centre for the Study of Contemporary Women's Writing at the Institute.
 Her doctoral thesis (Manchester, 2009) dealt with the translation into Italian of Italian-Canadian writing, focusing on the treatment of multilingualism in the translation of the trilogy of one of the best-known Italian-Canadian writers, Nino Ricci.
-She held a teaching fellowship in translation studies at the University of Birmingham, and is currently employed by the Università per stranieri di Siena (Italy), where she researches into subtitling and intercultural communication.
+She held a teaching fellowship in translation studies at the University of Birmingham, and is currently employed by the Università per stranieri di Siena, where she researches into subtitling and intercultural communication.
 She has written articles on Italian-Canadian works and their written and audio-visual translation into Italian, the most recent of which, published in the journal Translation Studies, is on translations by the Italian publishing house Cosmo Iannone editore.
 During her stay at the Institute she will be investigating more broadly the reception through translation of Italian-Canadian and Italian-American women writers in Italy (especially the recent translations of Louise de Salvo, Kym Ragusa and Mary di Michele).
 She is particularly interested in looking at the role played by this imported literature in the construction and representation of concepts like ‘Italianness’ and ‘foreignness’ in Italy and abroad.
 Another strand of research she is pursuing is the investigation of the concept ‘queer’, and its migration/translation into the Italian cultural sphere.
 Baldo has published articles on this topic and, in June 2013, was involved in the organization of the first queer ‘femme’ conference in Italy, held in Rome.
 She is currently working on a co-authored/co-edited book on drag kings in Italy, due to be published by ETS in December 2013.
 [September 2013-June 2014]

-Francesca Calamita is a Visiting Fellow at the Centre for the Study of Contemporary Women's Writing at the Institute (CCWW).
-She completed her PhD at Victoria University of Wellington where she is currently a Teaching Fellow in Italian in the School of Languages and Cultures.
+Francesca Calamita is a Visiting Fellow at the Centre for the Study of Contemporary Women's Writing at the Institute.
+She completed her PhD at the Victoria University of Wellington where she is currently a Teaching Fellow in Italian in the School of Languages and Cultures.
 Her doctoral thesis dealt with the fictional depiction of eating disorders in Italian women’s writings from the end of the 19th century to the 1960s.
 Francesca’s research interest focuses on the representation of women’s relationship with food and body from a feminist perspective as well as the fictional portrayal of psychopathologies and she has published articles and book chapters in this area.
 She is currently co-editing a volume on new perspectives on Italian gender studies.
 At the Institute she will work on the research project 'Addiction, Compulsion and Starvation: Eating Disorders as a Mean of Self-empowerment in Contemporary Italian Women’s Writing (1990-2011)' in preparation for the publication of her doctoral dissertation.
 [December 2013-July 2014]

 2012-2013